joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/23/nyregion/cuomo-nursing-homes-nyc-mayoral-candidates.html

 **Sudan’s Military Sweeps Across Capital, Hoping to Turn the War**\
-`In the first visit by Western journalists to central Khartoum since the civil war broke out two years ago, the scale of how much has been lost was inescapable.`\
+`A New York Times reporter and photographer were the first Western journalists to visit central Khartoum since the civil war broke out two years ago.
+The scale of how much has been lost was inescapable.`\
 https://nytimes.com/2025/03/23/world/africa/sudan-civil-war-khartoum.html

 **Thomas Tuchel says he will not do clubs favours as England head coach**\